berlinelucien/Final_Project/README.md

 Addressing the lack of reference photos of dermatological conditions on skin of color.
 For: Medical students/nursing students

+HOW TO LOGIN:
+You can sign up normally, if not possible then use Test12@yahoo.com, password: Skincare1234 and click the signup/login button again

 ## LANDING PAGE

 <img width="1550" alt="Screenshot 2022-11-17 at 1 21 49 PM" src="https://user-images.githubusercontent.com/74885072/202526883-a077efd0-2a82-40a8-a4d6-62db87708459.png">